kaliy/kafka-connect-rss/devnotes.md

                 ...
             }
 ~~~~
-shouldPause() is checking for `this.targetState == TargetState.PAUSED`, maybe we can utilize it somehow if that's not internal kafka connect functionality.
+shouldPause() is checking for `this.targetState == TargetState.PAUSED`, maybe I can utilize it somehow if that's not internal kafka connect functionality.

+I've checked some public projects for their ways of waiting:
+- kafka-connect-jdbc uses `org.apache.kafka.common.utils.Time` which uses Thread.sleep() underneath but wraps the InterruptedException to interrupt the current thread (`SystemTime#36`)
+- kafka-connect-github-source uses Thread.sleep()
+- kafka-connect-irc has no waiting whatsoever :)

 ## Preventing reprocessing of the same item in feed